kyma-project/kyma/docs/05-technical-reference/evnt-01-event-names.md

 ---
-title: Event types
+title: Event names
 ---

+Event names depend on the type of event.
 Eventing supports the following event types:
 - [Cloud Events](https://cloudevents.io/) - they use a specification for describing event data in a common way.
 - legacy events - they are converted to Cloud Events by [Event Publisher Proxy](./00-architecture/evnt-01-architecture.md#event-publisher-proxy), which also adds a `sap.kyma.custom` prefix.

-## Event type format
+## Event name format

 For a Subscription Custom Resource, the fully qualified event name takes the sample form of `sap.kyma.custom.commerce.order.created.v1` or `sap.kyma.custom.commerce.Account.Root.Created.v1`.